|

 sociology textbooks, many people find that it's not very cute at all.

-backed down in the face of criticism, and Margaret Mead was a frequently
+backed down in the face of criticism.
+For example, Margaret Mead was a frequently

 used author, though her views on sexuality and behavior were controversial